Page 1: Biography

 Ngati Kahungunu; farm worker, interpreter, politician

-This biography, written by Alan Ward, was first published in the Dictionary of New Zealand Biography, vol 2, 1993.
+This biography, written by Alan Ward, was first published in the Dictionary of New Zealand Biography in 1993.

 James Carroll was born at Wairoa, northern Hawke's Bay, probably on 20 August 1857, one of eight children of Joseph Carroll and his Ngati Kahungunu wife, Tapuke, a woman of mana.
 His father, a Sydney-born Irishman, had come to the Bay of Islands in the early 1840s and began whaling, timber-cutting, blacksmithing and coastal trading in northern Hawke's Bay in association with the local Maori communities.
 He eventually turned to sheep and cattle farming on the property known as Huramua (Hurumua).